yagarea/jektex/README.md

 [![Gem Version](https://badge.fury.io/rb/jektex.svg)](https://rubygems.org/gems/jektex)

 # Jektex
-Jekyll plugin for blazing fast server side cached LaTeX rendering with support of macros.
+A Jekyll plugin for blazing-fast server-side cached LaTeX rendering, with support for macros.
-Enjoy comfort of latex and markdown without cluttering your site with bloated javascript.
+Enjoy the comfort of LaTeX and Markdown without cluttering your site with bloated JavaScript.

 ## Features
 - Renders LaTeX formulas during Jekyll rendering
-- Works without any javascript on clients side
+- Works without any client-side JavaScript
-- Is faster than any other server side Jekyll latex renderer
+- Is faster than any other server-side Jekyll LaTeX renderer
-- Supports user defined global macros
+- Supports user-defined global macros
-- Has I/O efficient caching system
+- Has I/O-efficient caching system
-- Has dynamic and informative log during rendering
+- Dynamically informs about the number of expressions during rendering
 - Is easy to setup
-- Does not interfere with Jekyll workflow and project structure
+- Works with Jekyll workflow and project structure
-- Marks invalid syntax in document
-- Prints location of invalid expression during rendering
+- Marks invalid expressions in document, printing its location during rendering
-- Highly configurable but still having sensible defaults
+- Highly configurable with sensible defaults
-- Makes sure that cache does not contain expression rendered with outdated configuration
+- Correctly invalidates cache with configuration changes

 ## Usage